zacoppotamus/ElgarsCodingOrchestra/README.md

 + **query** - Specify the query to select which records to update.
 + **changes** - Specifies the changes, JSON encoded, to update in the matched records.

-Here is an example request to update the record with ID 9.
+Here is an example request to update any record having the last name 'Parker'.

 ```php
 $url = "http://api.spe.sneeza.me/update";